 A list of Florida Tech's accreditations, approvals, licenses, memberships and certifications follows:

-Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools (SACS) Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
+Florida Tech is accredited by the Southern Association of Colleges and Schools (SACS) Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
 Contact the SACS Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Florida Institute of Technology.
 The commission requests they be contacted only if there is evidence that appears to support an institution’s significant noncompliance with a requirement or standard.

 The aeronautical science, aviation computer science and aviation management programs are accredited by the Aviation Accreditation Board International (AABI).